-- From 1 February 2022 to 31 January 2023, the EEF is 0.516 - From 1 February 2023 to 31 January 2024, the EEF is 0.473 - From 1 February 2024 to 31 January 2025, the EEF is 0.433 - From 1 February 2025, the EEF is 0.393
+- From 1 February 2024 to 31 January 2025, the EEF is 0.433 - From 1 February 2025, the EEF is 0.393

 2.1.3.
 Gas emissions factor

 The gas emissions factor (GEF) represents emissions intensity of natural gas drawn from the gas network and is used to calculate greenhouse gas equivalent emissions reduction.
 The gas emissions factor for this activity is 0.05523 tonnes of carbon dioxide equivalent emissions per gigajoule of energy used.